Skip to Content

 Instructions

-4. Glue the window frame in the middle of the words.
-Next, glue the window in the middle of the frame.
+• Next, glue the window frame in the middle of the words.

 Rocket Template For Dad